-Outcomes led by health technologies are inspiring hope for fighting COVID-19
+Outcomes led by health technologies are inspiring hope

 Health data has proven itself an invaluable tool in delivering quality care delivery, enhanced patience experiences, and valuable insights towards developing more effective treatment protocols.
 In critical health situations that affect varying groups of a population, like a global pandemic, the foundation for fighting the crisis and correcting its trajectory is built on data.

 Global healthcare systems have responded to COVID-19 with a united approach to expedite recovery and establish prevention methods for public health safety.
 Specialized health technologies are charging this mission.
 These are the leading five that are producing real-life applications and results.

 Varying companies have emerged with innovative technologies and apps that help manage the spread of COVID-19 and monitor patients who have suspected or confirmed symptoms using several vehicles, like patches or wristbands, to deliver effective monitoring techniques.
 These apps and devices allow physicians the opportunity to especially help patients suffering from chronic conditions and provide recommendations on when an emergency visit is necessary.
 Real-time data reported through these apps is supporting active care while simultaneously minimizing the spread.

 To help comply with public health expert recommendations of consulting with a physician before visiting an emergency room for patients who may show signs of COVID-19, telehealth has taken its spot as front-running health technology.
 Telehealth is most useful for patients with compromised immunity or those more vulnerable to the virus.
 For them, and many other patients, telehealth is proving an effective tool for having questions answered, proper diagnosis and treatment decisions, and accelerated responses for healthcare systems experiencing a surge of patients.

 3. Increased Biospecimen Testing